cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 as fever along with sore throat or cough.
 From the list of symptoms from Q1 on our survey, this means a and (b or c).

 COVID-like illness or CLI is not a standard indicator.
-We chose to define it through our discussions with the CDC as fever along with a cough or shortness of breath, or difficulty breathing.
+We define it as fever along with a cough, shortness of breath, or difficulty breathing.

 Symptoms alone are not sufficient to diagnose influenza or coronavirus infections, and so these ILI and CLI indicators are *not* expected to be